jahrik/ansible-awx/README.md

 ## Installation

-With a fresh installation of ubuntu install any requirements found on the [awx install page for docker-compose](https://github.com/ansible/awx/blob/devel/INSTALL.md#docker-or-docker-compose).
-At the time of this writing it includes ansible 2.4+, so we'll need a repo to get that.
-I'll ssh into the vagrant box to go over the installation steps.
+With a fresh installation of Ubuntu install any requirements found on the [AWX install page for docker-compose](https://github.com/ansible/awx/blob/devel/INSTALL.md#docker-or-docker-compose).
+At the time of this writing it includes Ansible 2.4+, so we'll need a repo to get that.
+I'll ssh into the Vagrant box to go over the installation steps.

 ### Ansible